-A registered non-profit dedicated to mentoring, inspiring, nurturing and empowering young women (aged 13-25) with lifelong skills and values to succeed in today’s competitive society.
+A registered non-profit organisation dedicated to mentoring, inspiring, nurturing and empowering young women (aged 13-25) with lifelong skills and values to succeed in today’s competitive society.
 Training includes health and wellness, interview skills, public speaking, female empowerment and more.

 The Garden Club of Grand Cayman

 Tel: (345) 916 1683

 Meets on the first Thursday of the month from September to June.
 Monthly meetings consist of short business meetings with programmes on gardening-related topics and tours of local gardens and farms.
 Become a member for CI$25 a year.

 International Ladies Club (ILC)

 The ILC is open to women 18 years or older, of any nationality, living in Cayman.
 The purpose is to create a friendly atmosphere and provide an opportunity for socialising.
 The club hosts a variety of activities throughout the year.